shostakun/dancing-dot/README.md

 ### `npm start`

-There is also an E2E test suite using Jest and Puppeteer.
+There is also a (slow) E2E test suite using Jest and Puppeteer.
 To run the test suite, do:

 ### `npm test`

 The tests will be automatically rerun as you make code changes.
-Note that the tests are currently run against the production database (😱)
+The dev server must be running on port 3000 for the tests to run.
+Note that the tests are currently run against a test path in the database, `dotTest`, rather than the production `dot`.

 ### Deployment